soteenstudio/bela/README.md

 ## Who can use BELA?
 Anyone!
 Whether you're an AI researcher or just experimenting, you can use BELA to create your own models.
 ### How to install?
-You can install BELA using npm with this command:
+You can install BELA using npm with this command.
 ```sh
 npm install @soteen/bela
 ```